Architeuthis-Flux/JumperlessV5/README.md

 # Jumperless V5
 ###### The next generation [jumperless](https://github.com/Architeuthis-Flux/Jumperless) breadboard
 ---
-## If you got here by scanning the QR code on your box and want to know how to use this thing, the [Getting Started guide is here](https://github.com/Architeuthis-Flux/JumperlessV5/blob/main/Docs/GettingStarted.md).
+## If you got here by scanning the QR code on your box and want to know how to use this thing, the [There'a a readthedocs.io site here](https://jumperless-docs.readthedocs.io/en/latest).
 #### Don't hesitate to ask me *anything* in [Discord](https://discord.gg/Zvv7Dvgxa5) or wherever.
 Seriously, even if you think it's a dumb question, someone else probably has it too, so it helps me out a lot to know what to put in the guide.